-Updates to the Calendar will be posted on the online version.
-In the case of any discrepancy, the online Calendar is the University's official version.
+Updates to the Calendar will be posted online.
+The online edition of the Carleton University Graduate Calendar is the University's official statement.

 The policies and regulations set out in the Graduate Calendar for the academic year in which a new student begins their program at Carleton University will be the Calendar under which the student is governed for the duration of their program.
 It is the responsibility of new students to review and familiarize themselves with the General Regulations section and the schedule of dates and deadlines that have been prescribed by the University Senate for all academic activities and procedures.